Counterflow and coflow instabilities in miscible binary superfluids: Counterflow instability from the GPE

 We can obtain $N$ by noting that

 Therefore, we have $N=2(v^s_+)^2g_{12}/(g^2-g_{12}^2)$, which is 0 for $v^s_+=0$, \emph{i.e.} the counterflow case.
 Then the criterion for the onset of instability is given by

 which gives

 This is exactly the critical velocity derived from Bogoliubov–de Gennes analysis~\cite{counterflow1,counterflow2,counterflow3,counterflow4}, with $n^s_+=2n$.
-Therefore, the dynamical counterflow instability found by numerically solving the coupled GPEs is essentially thermodynamic in origin.
+Therefore, we see that the microscopic Bogoliubov-de Gennes theory offers a microscopic realization of the macroscopic description of the dynamical counterflow instability that we established in \eqref{criterion0}.
+As we shall see now, the macroscopic criterion \eqref{criterion0} applies to a completely different class of superfluids, which are those that have a gravitational dual.